containers/podman/docs/source/Tutorials.rst

 Tutorials
 =========
 Here are a number of useful tutorials to get you up and running with Podman.
-If you are familiar with the Docker `Container Engine`_ the command in Podman_ should be quite familiar.
+If you are familiar with the Docker `Container Engine`_ the commands in Podman_ should be quite familiar.
 If you are brand new to containers, take a look at our `Introduction`.

 * `Basic Setup and Use of Podman <https://github.com/containers/podman/blob/main/docs/tutorials/podman_tutorial.md>`_: Learn how to set up Podman and perform some basic commands with the utility.
 * `Basic Setup and Use of Podman in a Rootless environment <https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md>`_: The steps required to set up rootless Podman are enumerated.